-The researchers within this study are concerned that ‘safe’ levels underestimate the true health effects, ignoring the effect of chronic exposure to various chemicals.
-From autism to Parkinson’s, hypertension to strokes, these concerns have been expressed time and time again within the available research.
+The researchers within this study are concerned that ‘safe’ levels underestimate the true health effects, and ignore the body’s response to chronic exposure of various chemicals.
+From autism to Parkinson’s, hypertension to strokes, these concerns have been expressed time and time again due to the available research.

 Since pesticide exposure impacts so many internal systems, there is a vast range of diseases linked to these chemicals.
 While focusing on the research, it’s clear that there is a connection — yet little progress has been made to alter our global or even national approach.

 To better understand this connection, the following diseases and disorders are just a few reasons why we need to be concerned.
 Although comprehensive, this list is only the tip of the iceberg regarding environmental and human health concerns.
 As new discoveries are made, it’s imperative that we address current systems and policies.

 Both Alzheimer’s and Parkinson’s are types of neurologic diseases, the first one causing a type of dementia, the other affecting nerves that control movement.
 Being an umbrella term, dementia causes significant memory loss in conjunction with other behavioral, cognitive and emotional symptoms.
 Since pesticides are a major concern regarding the human nervous system, these two conditions have been widely studied.